The Mystery of a Hansom Cab (1911 film): Production

+The team of Millard Johnson and William Gibson, in conjunction with the Tait brothers, were theatre entrepreneurs.
+They had collaborated on The Story of the Kelly Gang (1906) Robbery Under Arms and It Is Never Too Late to Mend in 1911.
+The latter led to Johnson, Gibson and the Taits to establish Amalgamated Pictures which would make films under the supervision of W.J.
+Lincoln, director of Never too Late to Mend.
+Amalgamated Pictures was formed on 4 March 1911 with capital of £100,000.
+Contemporary newspaper reports announcing the launch said the company had:

+The purpose of promoting the finest and best class of picture Entertainment yet seen in the Australian colonies.
+With the capital at command, no endeavour will be spared to present to their patrons a standard of show that will eclipse all similar enterprises within the province of our own hemisphere.
+One of the main endeavours of the amalgamation will be to procure only the very best picture subjects procurable on the world's market.
+A feature will likewise be made of special and original produced Australian dramas, similar to those that have already proved so hugely successful.
+The management, in making a public statement of their intentions, anticipate a large share of public support.

-With the exception of one scene in the countryside, shooting took place in Melbourne, with extensive featuring of local landmarks such as the Melbourne Club, Scot's Church, Collins Street, the Orient Hotel, the Esplanade at St Kilda and Melbourne Gaol.
+With the exception of one scene in the countryside, shooting for Hansom Cab took place in Melbourne, with extensive featuring of local landmarks such as the Melbourne Club, Scot's Church, Collins Street, the Orient Hotel, the Esplanade at St Kilda and Melbourne Gaol.
 The murder sequence, although set at night time, was shot in the afternoon for better lighting.

 A newspaper report on 25 March 1911 said the film was to be "produced" in Sydney but this may be a reference to the release of the film.

 In 1924 "Nero" wrote to The Bulletin to say "the interiors... were taken in one day at a little back-yard studio in St. Kilda, and the exteriors at odd moments during the rest of the week.
 About a fortnight later the completed effort was shown at the Glaciarium, where it ran for three weeks."